-Please wear good trekking shoes; you can select from Campus trekking shoes or Coaster Trekking shoes for under Rs 999.
-Trekking shoes offer good grip, toe protection, ankle support and are water-resistant.
-Regular sports shoes usually sole will break if shoes are older than two years.
+Please wear good trekking shoes; you can select from Campus Trekking shoes or Coaster Trekking shoes for under Rs 999.
+Trekking shoes offer good grip, toe protection, and ankle support and are water-resistant.
+Regular sports shoes usually sole will break if the shoes are older than two years.
 They also slip on wet stone surfaces.
-Do not wear repaired shoes, torn shoes, ancient shoes as they will not last the trek.
+Do not wear repaired shoes, torn shoes, or ancient shoes as they will not last the trek.

 Pro tip: Please carry an extra pair of sandals on this trek to change into after your trek to relax and dry your feet.

 17. Devkund waterfall trekking Bhira village package inclusions?